 Betting on the future of video

 Many brands start video planning with TV first and add incremental reach through YouTube.
 We took a different approach by planning YouTube first.
-YouTube has played a large role in our U.S. media plans due to its massive reach, advanced targeting, and frequency management capabilities.
+YouTube has played a large role in our U.S. media plans due to its massive reach, targeting, and frequency management capabilities.
 It has also had strong historical brand lift performance, given its ability to effectively reach in-market laptop shoppers, and has been a leading sales generator in our media mix.

 YouTube is no longer just something people experience on their phones or computers.
 And while traditional TV is on the wane, connected TV consumption has grown dramatically in the last year, with over 120 million people in the U.S. streaming YouTube or YouTube TV on their TV screens in December 2020 alone.